UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1500

-- UConn's national championship odds (+1500) place it just 10th-best in college basketball, but according to computer rankings, it is ninth-best.
+- UConn is one spot lower based on its national championship odds (11th-best in the country) compared to its computer ranking (10th-best).

-- Oddsmakers have moved the Huskies' national championship odds up from +8000 at the beginning of the season to +1500.
-Among all teams in the country, that is the 55th-biggest change.
+- The Huskies' national championship odds have jumped from +8000 at the start of the season to +1500, the 54th-biggest change among all teams.

 - UConn has a 6.2% chance of winning the national championship, based on its moneyline odds.